 Stake’s partnership with Watford now includes Dogecoin

-In as a shrewd marketing move, it was previously reported that Stake would pay its principle sponsorship fee in crypto.
+In a shrewd marketing move, it was previously reported that Stake would pay its principal sponsorship fee in crypto.
 The coin remained undisclosed even though it can now be speculated that it was none other than DOGE.
 If this is indeed the case, and provided Stake hasn’t paid the sponsorship fee in full, this move would allow the sportsbook to fork over fewer coins as the price of DOGE increases.

 However, there remains an outside chance that the sportsbook parted with a fraction of its considerable hoard of bitcoin.
 Stake‘s crypto sportsbook and casino platforms account for over 5% of bitcoin’s total transactions worldwide.